Who are we and what do we do?

 How the Law allows us to use your personal data

 We use your personal data to comply with our legal obligations or where we have legal powers to carry out our public tasks.
-Some of the sources of these duties and powers include; the Highways Act 1980, the Flood and Water Management Act 2010 and the Road Traffic Regulations Act 1984, as well as other statutory guidance issued by the Government.
+Some of the sources of these duties and powers include; the Highways Act 1980, the Flood and Water Management Act 2010, the Road Traffic Regulations Act 1984, and the Business and Planning Act 2020 as well as other statutory guidance issued by the Government.

 What is your personal data used for?